mobluse/convoy-bomb/README.md

 # Convoy Bomb
-Convoy Bomb is a game originally for ZX81 in [ZX FORTH by Artic](http://www.zx81stuff.org.uk/zx81/tape/ZXForth), but now in [GForth](https://gforth.org/) using XTerm (or similar) with Unicode.
+Convoy Bomb is a game originally for Sinclair ZX81 in [ZX FORTH by Artic](http://www.zx81stuff.org.uk/zx81/tape/ZXForth), but now in [GForth](https://gforth.org/) using XTerm (or similar) with Unicode.
 You also need
 [semigraphics](https://github.com/mobluse/semigraphics).
 How to install and run in Linux: